alchemyplatform/aa-sdk/site/smart-accounts/signers/capsule.md

       content: Capsule Integration Guide
   - - meta
     - name: description
-      content: Follow this integration guide to use Capsule as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use Capsule as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - property: og:description
-      content: Follow this integration guide to use Capsule as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use Capsule as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
       content: Capsule Integration Guide
   - - meta
     - name: twitter:description
-      content: Follow this integration guide to use Capsule as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use Capsule as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

 # Capsule Integration Guide

 [Capsule](https://usecapsule.com/) is a signing solution that you can use to create secure, embedded [MPC wallets](https://www.alchemy.com/overviews/mpc-wallet) with just an email or a social login.
 Capsule-enabled wallets are portable across applications, recoverable, and programmable, so your users do not need to create different signers or contract accounts for every application they use.

 Combining Capsule with Account Kit allows you to get the best of both on and off-chain programmability.
-You can use Capsule as a signer to create a wallet that works across apps, and then connect it to Account Kit to create expressive smart accounts for your users!
+You can use Capsule as a Signer to create a wallet that works across apps, and then connect it to Account Kit to create expressive smart accounts for your users!

 ## Integration